Console#

 Introduction#

-print on console – Displays text at the current cursor position.
+print on console — Displays text, numbers, or variable values in the Console.

-set cursor to next row on console – Moves the cursor to the next row.
+set cursor to next row on console — Moves the cursor to the next row in the Console.

-clear console – Clears all text from the console.
+clear console — Clears all rows in the Console.

-set print precision on console – Adjusts numeric formatting for printed numbers.
+set print precision on console — Sets how many decimal places are displayed when printing numbers.

-set font color on console – Changes the color of printed text.
+set font color on console — Sets the font color used for text printed in the Console.

 print on console#

-The print on console block displays text on the console with the current font color.
+The print on console stack block displays text, numbers, or variable values in the Console at the current row.

 print [VEXcode] on console ▶